mnicholl/photometry-sans-frustration/README.md

 # photometry-sans-frustration (psf)

-Interactive python wrapper for point-spread fitting (PSF) photometry using IRAF/DAOphot (dev version uses Astropy/photutils)
+Interactive python wrapper for point-spread fitting (PSF) photometry using Astropy/photutils (legacy version uses Pyraf/DAOphot)

 Requires two text files: one with transient coordinates and one with reference stars (see examples).
 If no reference star file is provided, code will attempt to create one by querying the PanSTARRS catalog.